Your rights when selling or buying a home

 Read the guideASA & the CAP Code

-The Advertising Standards Authority enforces the CAP Code — the UK's advertising rulebook.
+The Advertising Standards Authority enforces the CAP Code.
+The UK's advertising rulebook.
 Every leaflet, social post, portal listing, and website page falls under it.

 Read the guideData & Identity